-Rule 121.
+MAR 121.
 Separation of Functions

-- (A) The Adjudicator may not be responsible to, or subject to the supervision or direction of, an employee or agent engaged in the performance of investigative or prosecutorial functions for [the Agency]. - (B) No officer, employee, or agent of [the Agency] engaged in investigative or prosecutorial functions in connection with any adjudication may, in that adjudication or one that is factually related, participate or advise in the decision of the Adjudicator, except as a witness or counsel in the adjudication or its appellate review.
+- (A) The Adjudicator may not be responsible to, or subject to the supervision or direction of, an employee or agent engaged in the performance of investigative or prosecutorial functions for [the Agency]. - (B) No officer, employee, or agent of [the Agency] engaged in investigative or prosecutorial functions in connection with any adjudication shall, in that adjudication or one that is factually related, participate or advise in the decision of the Adjudicator, except as a witness or counsel in the adjudication or its appellate review.

 - 1. See the APA (5 U.S.C. § 554(d)) for separation-of-functions proscriptions for ALJs.
 Notably, the APA's proscriptions do not apply to other agency adjudicators.
-To protect non-ALJ adjudicators' independence, agencies should consider requiring separated functions for all agency adjudicators.
-See Admin.
-Conf. of the U.S., Proposed Recommendation, Administrative Judges (April 19, 2018)). - 2.
-The APA (5 U.S.C. § 554(d)) provides that separation-of-functions proscriptions do not apply - (1) in determining applications for initial licenses; - (2) to proceedings involving the validity or application of rates, facilities, or practices of public utilities or carriers; or - (3) to the agency or a member or members of the body comprising the agency.
+To protect non-ALJ adjudicators' independence, agencies should consider requiring separated functions for all agency adjudicators. - 2.
+The APA (5 U.S.C. § 554(d)) provides that separation-of-functions proscriptions do not apply - (1) in determining applications for initial licenses; - (2) to proceedings involving the validity or application of rates, facilities, or practices of public utilities or carriers; or - (3) to the agency or a member or members of the body comprising the agency. - 3.
+Nevertheless, an agency may wish to apply the proscriptions of this rule to these proceedings or circumstances.

-Rule 130.
+MAR 130.
 Rights of [Docketed Parties], Intervenors, and Limited Participants

-- (A) The rights of a [Docketed Party] are determined by statute, these rules, and other applicable law. - (B) The Adjudicator may, pursuant to statute, these rules, or other applicable law, restrict an intervenor's participation. - (C) A limited participant may make oral submissions, written submissions, or both, as the Adjudicator permits.
+- (A) The rights of a [Docketed Party] are determined by statute, these rules, and other applicable law. - (B) The Adjudicator may, pursuant to statute, these rules, or other applicable law, restrict an intervenor's participation as a party. - (C) A limited participant may make oral submissions, written submissions, or both, as the Adjudicator permits.

-- 1. The definitions of these three statuses ([Docketed Party], intervenor, and limited participant) are in Rule 100 (Definitions).
-Rules 210 (Intervention) and 211 (Limited Participation) provide further guidance on intervention or limited participation. - 2.
+- 1. The definitions of these three statuses ([Docketed Party], intervenor, and limited participant) are in MAR 100 (Definitions).
+MAR 210 (Intervention) and MAR 211 (Limited Participation) provide further guidance on intervention or limited participation. - 2.
 Aside from these rules, agencies should consult statutes, agency regulations, or authoritative judicial or agency decisions, which may delineate the participatory rights of various parties and persons. - 3. (to subsection (B)): For example, an intervenor may or may not be permitted to participate in offers of settlement.

-Rule 140.
+MAR 140.
 Representation

-- (A) Any person may appear in an adjudication on her/his own behalf, by an attorney, or, if permitted by the adjudicator or agency, by authorized representative who qualifies under this rule.
+- (A) Any person may appear in an adjudication on her/his own behalf, by an attorney, or by authorized representative.
 Each person, attorney, or authorized representative must file a notice of appearance.
 The notice must state the name of the case (and docket number if assigned), the person on whose behalf the appearance is made, and the person's or representative's mailing address and telephone number.
 Similar notice must also be given for any withdrawal of appearance. - (B) An attorney must be a member in good standing of the bar of the highest court of a State, the District of Columbia, or any territory or commonwealth of the United States.
-She/he must file with [the Agency] a written declaration that she/he is currently qualified as provided by this subsection and is authorized to represent the person on whose behalf she/he acts. - (C) Any person who is not an attorney qualified to appear under Rule 140(B) may appear in a representative capacity by filing, with her/his notice of appearance, a statement setting forth the basis of her/his authority to act as a representative under Rule 140(D). - (D) A person is authorized to serve as a representative under Rule 140(C)
+She/he must file with [the Agency] a written declaration that she/he is currently qualified as provided by this subsection and is authorized to represent the person on whose behalf she/he acts. - (C) Any person who is not an attorney qualified to appear under MAR 140(B) may appear in a representative capacity by filing, with her/his notice of appearance, a statement setting forth the basis of her/his authority to act as a representative.